 My main recommendation for packing for Iceland in fall & winter is to LAYER and bring your warmest clothes.
-Try and bring warmer clothes than you may think you need especially if you’re coming from a mild climate like I was (San Francisco)!
+Try and bring warmer clothes than you may think you need especially if you’ve traveled to Iceland from a mild climate like I did, (San Francisco)!

 And always remember: